obsidiansystems/hydra-pay/README.md

 ### Can I run plutus scripts on a Head using Hydra Pay?

 Not initially, we will be guaging the need/interest in this feature as Hydra Pay evolves and we get feedback from developers.

+## Contributing

+Contributions and issue reports are encouraged and appreciated!
+Refer to the [Contributing](CONTRIBUTING.md) guide for information about getting started.